List of Goodnight Sweetheart characters: Reg Deadman

 Born in 1901, Reg Deadman (Christopher Ettridge) is a simple-minded East End policeman and close friend to Phoebe and her father, Eric.
 Reg is a regular patron of the Royal Oak and is eventually employed by Phoebe to help her run the pub when her father dies.
 Despite his sexual naivete, Gary is eventually able to introduce Reg to the son he never knew he had, Frankie, who is the result of Reg's affair with a bus conductress named Margie.

 Reg takes Gary at his word when he says he is a secret agent for World War II and Hollywood songwriter.
 They become good friends.

 Like Ron and Yvonne, Reg has relatives who interact with Gary in his travels through time; he is the only regular 1940s character to have a descendant of his shown in the 1990s (Ron's grandfather Albert Wheatcroft is seen in one episode).
 Reg's 1990s policeman grandson is the one who directs Gary into discovering the time portal in the first episode.
 Reg interacts with Gary and Yvonne occasionally, including one episode in which Gary, having spent time in the 1940s drinking, attempts to drive his Ford Escort van and is stopped by Reg's descendant, causing him to lose his driving license and be dismissed as a TV repair man.
 As a result, in later episodes, he opens his own business "Blitz and Pieces".

 Gary also interacts with one of Reg's relatives during the one instance he travelled back to the 1880s.
 This relative is shown to be much smarter than Reg, adorned with mutton chops, and aggressively yet cynically on the trail of Jack the Ripper.

-In one episode it is revealed that Reg is still alive in the 1990s, but living in a care home, where he suffers from dementia.
+In one episode it is revealed that Reg is still alive in the 1990s, but living in a care home, where he has dementia.